DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 files, calculating the statistics, the AEP and the life time equivalent loads:

 ```
-# dlctemplate.py is assumed to be located one folder up
+# myturbine.py (copy of dlctemplate.py) is assumed to be located one folder up
-g-000 $ qsub-wrap.py -f ../dlctemplate.py --years=25 --neq=1e7 --stats --check_logs --fatigue
+g-000 $ qsub-wrap.py -f ../myturbine.py --years=25 --neq=1e7 --stats --check_logs --fatigue
 ```

-Other options for the ```dlctemplate.py``` script:
+Other options for the original ```dlctemplate.py``` script:

 ```
 usage: dlctemplate.py [-h] [--prep] [--check_logs] [--stats] [--fatigue]